KPLauritzen/kaspers_slurm_tools/README.md

 ## `backup-steno-erda.sh`
 This is run as a cron job nightly.
 It creates a lockfile when it runs so that only one backup job can run at a time.

+# Additional stuff
+Save all commands you have ever run, and search through them with my other project: [Eternal history](https://github.com/KPLauritzen/eternalhistory)